alanktwong/noobchain/README.md

 ## Domain model

-* Block chain is a linked list with blocks pointing to their predecesors ** Each block can receive many transactions
+* Block chain is a linked list with blocks pointing to their predecesors
+    + Each block can receive many transactions
 * Each transaction
-** has the public key of its sender
+    + has the public key of its sender
-** has the public key of its recipient
+    + has the public key of its recipient
-** has many transaction inputs
+    + has many transaction inputs
-*** Each transaction input has an unspent transaction output ** has many transaction outputs
+        - Each transaction input has an unspent transaction output
+    + has many transaction outputs
-*** Each transaction output has the public key of its recipient
+        - Each transaction output has the public key of its recipient
-*** Each transaction output belongs to a transaction
+        - Each transaction output belongs to a transaction
-* Each wallet
+* Each wallet can participate in a transaction
-** Has a private key
+    + Has a private key
-** Has a public key
+    + Has a public key
-** Owns unspent transaction outputs
+        - Owns unspent transaction outputs

 ## Development